Lancaster County DUI Court Process

 3. Trial (If No Plea Deal)

-• Jury vs. Bench trial: You have the right to a jury trial, where a panel of your peers will decide your guilt or innocence.
-You can also choose a bench trial, where the judge makes the decision.
-Your attorney can advise you on which option is best for your case.
+- Jury vs. bench trial: You have the right to a jury trial, where a panel of citizens will decide your guilt or innocence.
+You can also opt for a bench trial, where the judge makes the decision.

-• Common defenses: Common DUI defenses include challenging the accuracy of the breathalyzer or blood test, arguing that the police lacked probable cause to stop you, or demonstrating that your impairment was not caused by alcohol or drugs.
+- Common defenses: Common defenses to DUI charges include challenging the accuracy of the breathalyzer test, arguing that the police lacked probable cause to stop you, and presenting evidence that you were not impaired.

-• Typical trial length: The length of a DUI trial can vary depending on the complexity of the case.
-Most trials in Lancaster County, SC, last between one and three days.
+- Typical trial length: The length of a DUI trial can vary depending on the complexity of the case.

 Penalties for DUI in Lancaster County, SC